ethereumclassic/tweets-eth_classic/README.md

 ## Rules

 On Twitter, `@eth_classic` was the Ethereum Classic community's verified account to which access was lost.
-With this renewed `eth_classic` account, our aim is to empower the community to once again build a Twitter following and reputation that will allow for verified account status in the future.
-Community members submitting tweet suggestions to `eth_classic` should take this into consideration.
+With this renewed `@eth_classic` account, our aim is to empower the community to once again build a Twitter following and reputation that will allow for verified account status in the future.
+Community members submitting tweet suggestions to `@eth_classic` should take this into consideration.
 Suggested tweets should remain professional, relevant and neutral.

 In order to be approved, the contents of an `eth_classic` tweet must adhere to the following rules.
 If the tweet you wish to submit does not meet these restrictions, check out the [`@ETC_Network`](https://github.com/ethereumclassic/tweets-ETC_Network) Twitter account.
-While also a community account, `ETC_Network` has a more relaxed set of rules for content and may allow memes and other forms of engagement driving content.
+While also a community account, `@ETC_Network` has a more relaxed set of rules for content and may allow memes and other forms of engagement driving content.

 If you have suggestions to amend these rules, please create a new issue in this repository.